 Program(s) Developed: AXIOM II WFO, Delphi II WFO, and Sentinel WFO Trading Systems

 Interviewed by John F. Gallwas, Founder of Striker Securities, Inc.

-John Gallwas: Although you are well known to many of our readers, tell us again how you became a system developer with current offerings of six different trading systems?
+John F. Gallwas: You are well known to many of our readers, how do you view the current futures market environment from a system developer's point of view?

 This interview is for informational purposes only and is not intended to be

 a solicitation of any kind.
 Trade only with risk capital.
 The risk of

 trading can be substantial and each investor and/or trader must consider

 There is a risk of loss in trading.
 It is the nature of commodity and securities trading that where there is the opportunity for profit, there is also the risk of loss.
 Commodity trading involves a certain degree of risk, and may not be suitable for all investors.
 Derivative transactions, including futures, are complex and carry the risk of substantial losses.
 Past performance is not necessarily indicative of future results.
 Please read additional risk matters on our web site, www.striker.com.
 It is important you understand all the risks involved with trading, and you should only trade with risk capital.
 This communication is intended for the sole use of the intended recipient.